diegovidal/sample-articles/README.md

 ### Overview
 The `app` module is the main entry.
-The total amount of article should be easily configurable from gradle buildConfigField called NUM_ARTICLES.)
+The total amount of article is easily configurable from gradle buildConfigField called NUM_ARTICLES.)

 # Planning
 ![Screenshot](planning_image.jpeg)